Cambus: Bus Tracking

 Live bus tracking using GPS was introduced in 2010 with the BONGO (Bus on the Go) service.
 This was replaced in December 2019 with bus tracking in the Transit app.

 Bionic Bus

 In accordance with the Americans with Disabilities Act (ADA), Cambus provides paratransit service called the Bionic Bus for University staff, faculty, and students.
 There are up to 3 paratransit buses in service during normal academic service (fewer run on weekends and during interim service).
 The service is demand-response curb-to-curb and serves much of Iowa City and Coralville.
-Student drivers are specially trained for Bionic Bus.
+Student drivers may apply to drive Bionic Bus 3 months after completing training and passing their final drive, and are specially trained.
 Unlike Iowa City Transit and Coralville Transit, the paratransit service is handled in-house and not contracted to Johnson County SEATS.